jthickstun/anticipation/humaneval/README.md

-# Human Evaluation for Music Anticipatory Infilling Models
+# Human Evaluation for the Anticipatory Music Transformer

 ## Generating clips for the qualification round